Back Pain After Chemo: Can Chemo Cause Sciatica? | MyBCTeam

 • “My sciatic pain started midway through my first six chemo treatments and has now progressed to the point where I can hardly function.”

-Because sciatica affects people differently, it’s essential to report any new or worsening symptoms like these directly to your oncology team as soon as they occur.
+Because sciatica affects people differently, it’s essential to tell your oncology team about any new or worsening symptoms — like low back pain that radiates down your leg — as soon as they occur.

 Nerve Damage From Chemotherapy and Sciatica

-While chemotherapy can slow the progression of many types of cancers, it also can cause a variety of side effects, some of which can be severe.
-Some breast cancer treatments have been shown to affect nerve cells, potentially leading to nerve damage.
+Although chemotherapy can slow the progression of many types of cancers, it also can cause a variety of side effects, some of which can be severe.
+Some breast cancer treatments have been shown to affect the nervous system, potentially leading to nerve damage.

 Chemotherapy-Induced Peripheral Neuropathy